-Haight Ashbury: a neighborhood the Grateful Dead once called home, the streets are lined with vintage clothing shops, second hand stores, head shops, music stores, book stores, cafes and bars, therefore definitely worth a trip, if you are looking to eat and shop.
+- a neighborhood the Grateful Dead once called home, the streets are lined with vintage clothing shops, second-hand stores, head shops, music stores, bookstores, cafes, and bars, therefore definitely worth a trip, if you are looking to eat and shop.
 I'm not going to proclaim that this area is the cleanest, polite and most welcoming area of San Fran, but once you get past the rough surface and weathered exterior, you can try to imagine what it was like back in the 60's when people used to flock from far and wide looking for peace and love.

-Alamo Square: on our way to see the Golden Gate Bridge, we stopped at Alamo Square, with one intention - to see the Painted Ladies - the houses from Full House, and we were delightfully thrilled when we stumbled onto so much more.
+- the houses from Full House and we were delightfully thrilled when we stumbled onto so much more.
 We parked on Divisadero St. right in front of The Mill, a joint venture between Fourbarrel Coffee and Josey Baker Bread, where we grabbed a cup of coffee and the most amazing loaf of sourdough.
 It's really quite impressive there, each barista has their own coffee station, meticulously making the perfect cup of coffee.
 We then headed down the street to Bean Bag Cafe, grabbed a smoothie and a few breakfast burritos, walked over to the Alamo Square Park and ate while taking in the view of the Painted Ladies, albeit, they are just houses, but so permanently ingrained in my memory 'cue Full House theme song'.
 After, we went to Bi-Rite, grabbed some ice cream, and then walked down Divisadero Street, poking our heads into a few shops.
 I adore this neighborhood.

 | OTHER THINGS TO DO |